-Whether you're supporting programs that are already in place or communities that are thinking about starting them, taking local leaders on site visits matters more than you might think.
+Whether your program is already in place or you're thinking about starting one, taking local leaders on site visits matters more than you might think.
 It not only increases their familiarity with what programs are doing and why it's important, it also brings them more deeply into the process emotionally.
-Work with programs to invite three or four people to visit a site together, and join them.
-If a program isn't in operation yet and a Regional Learning Center is accessible, take them there.
+Invite three or four people to visit a site together, and join them.
+If you haven't yet begun a program and a Regional Learning Center is accessible, take them there.
 Be sure they have time to really see the neighborhood in which the site is located.
 Tell them about the demographics and show them the conditions in which children and families are living.
 Structure the experience to be sure they have an opportunity not only to observe what's going on, but also to speak directly with the principal, teachers, students, program staff and parents.

-Help programs do their homework in advance, prepare staff members for your visits and try to ensure that as little as possible is left to chance.
+Help sites do their homework in advance, prepare staff members for your visits and try to ensure that as little as possible is left to chance.
 This doesn't mean asking programs to orchestrate a visit in an artificial way, but it does mean ensuring that everyone is prepared enough to feel comfortable and confident.
-Be sure that visitors have an opportunity to see the various components of programs and get the information they need to really understand how these connect with their own interests.
-Helping programs approach this in a professional way can make all the difference in the likelihood that a financial commitment will be treated seriously.
-Site visits have a profound emotional impact on most people - and are often the most important factor in the decision to make a financial investment.
-Make a point of encouraging programs and prospective applicants to schedule them often.
+Be sure that visitors have an opportunity to see the various components that are offered and get the information they need to really understand how these connect with their own interests.
+Approaching this in a professional way can make all the difference in the likelihood that a financial commitment will be treated seriously.
+Site visits have a profound impact on most people - and are often the most important factor in the decision to make a financial investment.